 The more I implemented the questioning and answer process that I started to perfect, the more successful I became.
 In 1997, I left Cabletron and went to Cisco Systems for about a year.
-In 1998, I got a once in a lifetime opportunity to become part owner of a Cisco reseller that was in its early stages of development.
+In 1998, I got a once in a lifetime opportunity to become part-owner of a Cisco reseller that was in its early stages of development.
 Planetary Networks was a $6 million company when I signed on.
-Being a part owner, I implemented my sales processes I had learned at Cabletron, hired 25 sales reps, and taught them my same methods.
+Being a part-owner, I implemented the sales processes I had learned and practiced at Cabletron, hired 25 sales reps, and taught them my same methods.
 Within 18 months, Planetary Networks grew from $6 million to $60 million in revenue in a very competitive and commoditized market.
 1999 was a hectic time for me because I had also decided to start training for the Ironman Canada triathlon that would take place on August 27, 2000.
 After a year of training and raising money for the Leukemia and Lymphoma Society, I’m happy to report that I completed Ironman Canada (2.4-mile swim, 112-mile bike, and 26.2-mile run) in 14 hours, 52 minutes and 52 seconds.

-Cortex, LLC grew from zero to $5Million in sales, but it was a very different time where the economy had crashed after the bubble burst between 1999 and 2001.
+Cortex, LLC grew from zero to $3.5Million in sales, but it was a very different time where the economy had crashed after the bubble burst between 1999 and 2001.
 Many companies were going out of business in 2000 and 2001.
 But we managed to launch Cortex, LLC, and even excel in the “downturn” because of our agile model.
 Even though we had less revenue than Planetary Networks, our margin rates were typically 50-85% (which was unheard of in the tech industry), so we were incredibly successful at bringing dollars to our bottom line.

 My sales and marketing process had given me the freedom to build and construct my life the way I had always dreamed of doing.
 I could work from any location and didn’t have to go to an office every day.
 I no longer had to be in “corporate meetings” that I viewed as a waste of time.
 I could take on the customers that I wanted and work with the businesses that valued what we brought to the table.

 Deciding to Consult

 After running Cortex for five years, I was tired of selling networking routers, switches, and firewalls without making a more significant impact on the business to whom I was selling.
 I was tired of the commodity game and the pricing “race to the bottom” that followed.
 What got me fired up was helping other people achieve the same success I had.
 I had helped my employees and friends generate wealth and grow their companies, which became much more rewarding to me than being the owner of a commodities business.

 I decided to merge Cortex into another company.
-So at the end of 2006, I sold Cortex, LLC to another value added reseller and began my consulting journey.
-I founded the Executive Strategy Group to consult with other entrepreneurs and business owners to help teach them the lessons I had learned over the last two decades, so that they could reap the benefits of my knowledge in a very time-condensed model.
+So at the end of 2006, I sold Cortex, LLC to another value-added reseller and began my consulting journey.
+I founded the Executive Strategy Group to consult with entrepreneurs and business owners to help teach them the lessons I had learned over the last two decades, so that they could reap the benefits of my knowledge in a very time-condensed model.

-One of the first big lessons I learned as I got into consulting is that my clients needed to visualize and have a plan to achieve the success I had achieved.
+One of the first big lessons I learned as I entered the consulting game was that my clients needed to visualize and have a plan to achieve the success I had achieved.
 I had to map out and document what my process was step-by-step.
 I got to the point where I was unconsciously competent about what I was doing to create business success.
 When you’re unconsciously competent, it makes it very difficult for you to teach somebody else what you do.
-My routines needed to be unpacked before I could explain them to my clients.
+My routines needed to be “unpacked” before I could explain them to my clients.

 Discovering Patterns in Business No One Else Saw

 When I started consulting, I viewed every business as unique.
-The funny thing is when you jump in a helicopter at 15,000 feet, businesses begin to look very similar if you know what to look for.
-Companies and the people behind them tend to act in very similar ways, regardless of the industry, niche, or market.
+The funny thing is, when you jump into a proverbial helicopter and ascend to 15,000 feet, businesses begin to look very similar if you know what to look for.
+Companies and the people that run them tend to act in very similar ways, regardless of the industry, niche, or market.